cltc-berkeley/c3ec/markdown/Clinic_Infrastructure/Phishing_Simulation.md

 *   Should I get informed consent ahead of time?
 *   How should I debrief the participants?

-Table 1, shown below, is from a 2018 CHI paper provides an overview of previous research design for phishing.
+Table 1, shown below, is from a 2018 CHI paper that provides an overview of previous research design for phishing.
 Since they were interested in understanding how people who respond to different kinds of training material when shown after they have clicked on the phishing link, they did not get informed consent ahead of time.
-In this situation the debrief becomes very important as is having an IRB already in place [2].
+In this situation, the debrief becomes very important as is having an IRB already in place [2].

 ![alt_text](../images/Phishing1.png "Various Phishing Designs")